sarvodaya-network/sarvodaya.eu/library/flosha/nonviolent-economy.md

 ```

 ### Beyond Market
-We have already seen that all three forms of economies mentioned so far (corp market (which they confusingly label private market), state market (which they label "(state) planning") and "state+corp market", which sometimes is "state-vs.-corp market" (which they confusingly label "social market"), are market economies.
+We have already seen that all three forms of economies mentioned so far (corporate market (which they confusingly label private market), state market (which they label "(state) planning") and "state+corp market", which sometimes is "state-vs.-corp market" (which they confusingly label "social market"), are market economies.
 That means, they function by the logic of trade, they are profit-driven and stand under the sign of money.
 But this form of economy is neither the only nor a particularly natural one.
 Families and their households are no market economies.
 Traditional tribes do not have market economy either.
-From the noviolent perspective, there is nothing sacred about markets, but every market is black market and every wage labour is black labour.
+From the noviolent perspective, there is nothing sacred about markets.
+Every market is black market and every wage labour is black labour.
-We have determined that economy must work on the same principles as the family or the tribe and that the same principles must apply.
+We have determined that economy must work on the same principles as the family or the tribe.
+The same principles must apply.
 How then does the economic system in a family or tribe work in comparison to the market systems mentioned before and what are these principles?
+The most crucial principle is, that you shall never bring the market into the temple.
+In other words: You never make business at a sacred place, thereby desacralising it.
+Or in yet other words: The family is sacred by reasons of mutual love, and has no room for trade.
+Or in yet other words: When we want a nonviolent economy, our goal must be to turn the whole world into this temple, in which the application of trade logic will be considered as a sacrilege.

 ### Trade Logic
 The logic of trade consists in the idea